addr2data/aws-certification-prep/README.rst

 Exercises
 ---------
-First, I would like to thank
+First off, I would like to thank
 `Brian Ragazzi <https://github.com/BrianRagazzi>`_
 for assisting with the exercises in this project.

   - I will be creating exercises that primarily use the CLI.
   - Brian will be creating exercises that primarily use the Management Console.
   - Brian will also be re-creating some of my exercises using the Management Console.

+The approach taken in these exercises is to limit manual configuration of components (via CLI or GUI) to only once.
+Starting in exercise **ex-004**, components manually configured previously are moved into templates and deployed with **CloudFormation**.

 The tables below list the exercises that have been created (or planned) and their format(s).
 For exercises with both formats, the end result of each is the same.